matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-1.md

 ## Let's go!

-I'll been keeping track of my progress week-by-week and sharing updates [in this post](fitness-progress.md).
+I'll been keeping track of my progress week-by-week and sharing updates [in part 2](fitness-journey-2.md).

 ---